Updated: Jun 30

 Early spelling is by sound and this heavily relies on discriminating speech sounds and then knowing which letters go with those sounds.

-Many children have difficulty with this, meaning that just learning the phonic patterns won't benefit them as much as it should.
+Many children have difficulty discriminating the sounds, meaning that just learning the phonic patterns won't benefit them.

 Fluent and accurate reading depends on developing a sight vocabulary and being able to apply phonic knowledge to unknown words or identifying the base (root) word and working it out from there.
 The reader looks at both the shape and the structure of the word.